vijaykumarbalusa/ServiceHub/README.md

-Analytics & Visualization: Admin dashboard, booking analytics, revenue graphs Team Collaboration: Built using Git/GitHub, code reviews, and Agile sprints Excellent Interview Example: Demonstrates full-stack, teamwork, and delivery on real-world business requirements 📝 License
+Analytics & Visualization: Admin dashboard, booking analytics, revenue graphs Team Collaboration: Built using Git/GitHub, code reviews, and Agile sprints Excellent Interview Example: Demonstrates full-stack, teamwork, and delivery on real-world business requirements

-MIT License

-🤝 Contact & Collaboration

-Interested in learning more, collaborating, or offering feedback?

-Open a GitHub issue
-Connect with Vijay Kumar Balusa on LinkedIn
-Capstone project for Central Michigan University, May 2025 cohort.

----

-**How to use:**
-1. Copy everything above into your `README.md`.
-2. Add screenshots into `/docs/screenshots` and update the image links if you wish.
-3. Update team member LinkedIn links or roles if desired.
-4. If you want to add a live demo, add a section/link!

----

-Let me know if you want it tweaked for a particular job posting, a company, or want a special “Contributions Welcome” section.
-I can further tailor it for recruiter, DevOps, data, or software engineering focus!